 Skills Examples for Work Skills:

-Digital Entrepreneur & Visionary Fernando Raymond lives a digital nomad life by travelling around the world and working online as a blogger, SEO consultant, online course instructor and eBooks author.
+Digital Entrepreneur & Visionary Fernando Raymond lives a digital nomad life by travelling around the world and working online as a blogger, SEO consultant and Web Consultant, online course instructor and eBooks author.

 He has built both of his companies (ClickDo Ltd. and SeekaHost Ltd.) by gaining some of the above-mentioned skills such as SEO, blogging, web development, analytics and domaining.
 You can read all about his digital entrepreneurship journey in this article: